Can I claim if I was injured when cycling on the pavement?

-A study by the national cycling charity, CTC, recently revealed that just 1% of children cycle to primary school.
+A study by the national cycling charity, Cycling UK, revealed that just 1% of children cycle to primary school.

-Most people would consider that children learning to ride bikes have the right to do so in a safe environment away from traffic.
+Most people would consider that children learning to ride bikes have the right to do so in a safe environment and away from traffic.
 Pavements would seem to offer just such a safe environment.

 The case of Sophie Lindsey

-A recent incident involved four-year old Sophie Lindsey who was riding her bike on the way to school with her father in Grantham.
+A notable incident involved 4-year old Sophie Lindsey, who was riding her bike on the way to school with her father in Grantham.

 Sophie and her father were confronted by a police officer who demanded that Sophie dismount.
-Sophie had been riding her bike with stabilisers on the pavement but despite her age the officer was insistent that she stop riding, stating ?the law is the law'.
+Sophie had been riding her bike with stabilisers on the pavement.
+Despite her age, however, the police officer was insistent that she stop riding her bike, stating that "the law is the law".

-Sophie and her father were then informed that if she was to ride on the pavement again she would run the risk of having the bike confiscated.
+Sophie and her father were then informed that if she rode on the pavement again, her bike may be confiscated.

-Lincolnshire Police later apologised for the episode, stating that officers should use common sense when young children are involved.
-However, they added that safety was their main concern and emphasised ?cycling on the pavement is illegal'.
+The Lincolnshire Police later apologised for the episode, stating that officers should use common sense when young children are involved.
+However, a spokesman added that safety was the main concern of the police and, as such, cycling on the pavement remains illegal.

-Can I take legal action if I was riding on the pavement?
+Can I take legal action if I was injured when riding on the pavement?